How to Make Your Own Knitting Needles

 To prevent the stitches slipping off the ends of the needles, take two leather-covered upholstery tacks, and drive them into the ends of the needles.

 Do you love vintage magazines?
 Learn more about an embroidery club for girls in “Easy Stitcheries for Little Fingers.”
 Want to share your passion for classic needlework magazines?
-Submit your ideas to us!
-The theme of PieceWork‘s November/December 2018 issue is vintage needlework magazines.
-The deadline for submissions is March 5, 2018.
-Here are the submission guidelines and the 2018-2019 Editorial Calendar, which includes information for the November/December 2018 issue plus other upcoming themes.
+Submit your ideas to PieceWork!
+Here are the submission guidelines and the 2020 Editorial Calendar, which includes information for upcoming submission deadlines.